seaCatKim/catherine-kim-website/content/blog/poster-drivers-tl-benthic/index.md

 ---
 title: Poster - Drivers of coral reef benthic composition in Timor-Leste

-# Summary for listings and search engines
+# Summary for listings and search engines, need something to avoid showing google tag
-summary:
+summary: Poster from the School of Environmental and Earth Science HDR Symposium.

 # Link this post with a project
 projects: [Timor-Leste]